CostyRo/RandomApps/README.md

 ![anagrams](images/anagrams_screenshot.png)

-    - An app that takes 2 texts and print if them are anagram or not
+    - An app that takes 2 texts and prints if them are anagrams or not
     - Use:
         * PlainText
         * TextView